SymbolixAU/googlePolylines/README.md

 ## Motivation

-Encoding coordinates into polylines reduces the size of objects and can increase the speed in plotting Google Maps
+Encoding coordinates into polylines reduces the size of objects and can increase the speed in plotting Google Maps and Mapdeck

 ```r